rdeville-public/programs-dotgit-sync-templates/README.md

 If you want to automate update of your dotgit files, you can check file `./statics/common/.gitlab/dotgit-sync.yaml` to see an example of a Gitlab CI that automatically upgrade dotgit files if this template is updated.

+And, if your repository are hosted in gitlab instances, you can trigger their pipelines to update files when this repository is updated.
+See for instance file `.gitlab/trigger-child-repo.yaml`.

 <!-- END DOTGIT-SYNC BLOCK EXCLUDED CUSTOM_README -->
 ## 🤝 Contributing